ziemen4/ziemen4/README.md

-# Hi there! 👋 I'm Ziemen
+# Hi there! 👋 I'm Ziemann

 I'm currently working as a **Research Engineer** at [Ultrasound Labs](https://github.com/ultrasoundlabs), passionate about the future of **crypto** and **blockchain** technologies.
 I have several interests including **applied mathematics**, **cryptography**, **AI**, and **neuroscience**.